blog posts

 routing-table: Select the desired routing table for route navigation

 If we want to provide a general example of how to set these parameters, our example will be as follows.
-Still, it would help if you changed any of the parameters according to your needs or remove them from the command because, as We mentioned, some parameters are entirely optional.
+Still, it would help if you changed any of the parameters according to your needs or removed them from the Command because, as we mentioned, some parameters are entirely optional.

 Conclusion

-The Traceroute tool in Mikrotik is developed to trace the path of packets and analyze network performance.
-To use this tool in Mikrotik, you can enter through Winbox or Terminal graphical interface and set the parameters as desired to get the desired output, i.e., the list of routers on the route.
-This tool can be used for network troubleshooting and network performance improvement and can improve the packet routing process.
+The Traceroute tool in Mikrotik is developed to trace packet paths and analyze network performance.
+To use this tool, you can enter through the Winbox or Terminal graphical interface and set the parameters as desired to get the desired output, i.e., the list of routers on the route.
+This tool can be used for network troubleshooting and performance improvement and can improve the packet routing process.

 Thank you for staying with us until the end of the article.
 We hope that reading this article was helpful for you.
 If you have any questions or requests and need guidance, you can contact us by registering your opinion so we can answer you as soon as possible.